ShiuLab/PseudogenePipeline/README.md

 2. Useage

-The pipline is run using _wrapper_scripts/CombinedPseudoWrapper.py [parameter_file]
+  The pipline is run using:
+  * _wrapper_scripts/CombinedPseudoWrapper.py [parameter_file]

   An example parameter_file can found in in the _example_files folder

   Additionally, a test case using chromosome 4 from A. thaliana can be run from the _testcase folder using the following command from within _testcase.
 You will need to supply the path to your local FASTA install and the name of the tfasty program you are using in test_parameter_file.txt.
-    python ../_wrapper_scripts/CombinedPseudoWrapper.py test_parameter_file.txt
+  * python ../_wrapper_scripts/CombinedPseudoWrapper.py test_parameter_file.txt

   The test case takes about 15-30 minutes to run.
 Expected results of this run can be found in the _expected_results subfolder

 3. Ouput

 The output of the pipeline is seperated into the following subfolder:

-  *_intermediate: Intermediate files used to generate final results.
+  * _intermediate: Intermediate files used to generate final results.
 These may be removed following a successful run, however if you want a list of pseudogenes generated prior to high confidence filtering and/or RepatMasker filtering they will be here
-  *_logs: log files or the current rung
+  * _logs: log files or the current rung
-  *_results: Output files for the final list of pseudogenes following high confidence and and RepeatMasker filtering
+  * _results: Output files for the final list of pseudogenes following high confidence and and RepeatMasker filtering
     1. hiConf.RMfilt/hiConf.RMfilt.cdnm - position information for pseudogenes
     2. fa.hiConf.RMfilt/fa.hiConf.RMfilt.cdnm - sequence information for pseudogenes
     3. hiConf.RMfilt.cdnm.gff - gff file with pseudogene annotations